Using Git with CodePlex

 git push origin master

-Type in your CodePlex password when prompted.
+Type in your CodePlex username and password when prompted.